-SBCI Brexit Loan Scheme: Open for Applications.
+SBCI Loan Schemes: Open for Applications

 The uncertainty triggered by Brexit is a significant concern for SMEs.
 While the final outcome of the process remains unclear, it is likely that, in responding to the challenge, many firms will require extra resources, be that in the form of people, capital equipment, materials, or access to increased finance.